Edit Page

 get-collection-cache-size: 100

-get-collection-cache-ttl: 10_000 # Time To Live, default 10 seconds
+get-collection-cache-ttl: 10_000 # Time To Live, in milliseconds default 10 seconds

-get-collection-cache-docs: 1000 # number of documents to cache for each request
+get-collection-cache-docs: 1_000 # number of documents to cache for each request

 # Check if aggregation variables use operators. https://restheart.org/docs/mongodb-rest/aggregations/#security-considerations